EnMasseProject/enmasse/README.md

-# discoverylib
-Library to do resource discovery in Kubernetes
+# Common libraries in use by multiple EnMasse components